-Returning to the ballroom a shade more nervous than she had been, Trianon turned her cat’s eyes on every individual in the room.
+Returning to the ballroom a shade more nervous than she had been before, Trianon turned her cat’s eyes on every individual in the room.
 No one seemed disturbed or overly curious about another’s whereabouts, which made Trianon wonder if the man had been alone or if everyone else was a good actor.
 As she finished her circuit around the room she spotted Irvine standing near the door, talking to a guest.
 The cowboy was smiling, and even though he looked casual, she could tell he was just as stiff as she was.
 Something had happened to make him on his guard, which gave the instructor an uneasy feeling.
 Historically, the SeeDs did not have much luck with ballrooms.

 Gliding away for a third round, Trianon watched glasses of champagne be lifted off her tray and empty ones replace them.
 The guests were all speaking loudly, influenced by all the alcohol they were drinking.
 Gestures became more flamboyant and Trianon watched the guests cluster around each other and laugh outrageously at one another's jokes.
 She saw also Michelle several more times, sifting through the crowds, scanning the guests, before something quite odd happened.

 Gerald Clark strode in with a smirk and stood at the doorway.
 He held the slumped robber in his hand with a ring of guards around him, including Kerei and Zell.
 The two SeeDs were blending in beautifully, faces masks of stone like the rest of the guards around them.

 “It seems a few of my enemies have trickled in here!”
 He proclaimed to the crowds.

 Worried whispers snaked around the room as people began to shift around with narrowed eyes.
 Gerald Clark watched them for a moment, his eyes glittering and a smile crossing his face.

 Trianon slipped closer to Michelle and the two maids glanced warily at each other.